wakaru44/ansible.sbs_provision/README.md

 and give you the access details of such a thing.

+## Current status

+- it provisions some basic software. but I don't understand where is doing it, not in the machine.

 ## Improvements

 - do all that using authenticated repos and not public ones?